SAINT × SIMON "ONIMS"

 INDUSTRY

-Saint: Your generation had an audience before you had a fully formed voice.
-Instagram gave you that.
+Saint: Our generation had an audience before we had a fully formed voice compared to older people.
+Instagram gave us that for exemple.
 Do you think it's been good for your work, or did it just create pressure that didn't need to exist yet?

 Onims: Instagram's a good way to talk to people and put things across.
 I've always loved seeing what other people are doing.
-It's practical — you communicate, you see the world through someone else's eyes.
-Honestly, yeah.
+It's practical: you communicate, you see the world through someone else's eyes.
+As for the pressure question, honestly, nah.
 There's no pressure for me.
-I'm not under pressure.
+I'm NEVER under pressure.

 Saint: Is there a job you'd turn down even if the money made sense?
 Where's your line?